aiman-riaz/whisper-cast/README.md

 - Use the provided hotkeys to begin and end recording.
 - Configure preferences (model settings) in the configuration file or via command-line arguments.
 - Transcribed text will appear in real time; you can copy, export, or save it as needed.
+- "No module named 'whispercast'":
+    Ensure you're running from the project root directory (WhisperCast/) Activate your virtual environment: .venv\Scripts\activate

 ***